Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Discussion

-It has been noted Ophiuchus and Taurus have velocities that are comparable in magnitude, but opposite in direction, and they would have been in proximity of one another $\sim$20-25 Myr ago \citep{rivera2015}.
-This trace back age is comparable to the average age of the stars in the ring, although there are also a number of $\sim$40 Myr old stars that compose it.
-Unfortunately, so far only a few sources have radial velocities available to confirm a global expansion along other sight lines, or estimate the expansion age.
-At a glance this appears to be an effect of a supernova explosion.
+As more and more optical and near-infrared spectra of the PMS candidates become available, it should be possible to not only more unequivocally separate the true YSOs from possible contaminants, but also fully characterize 3d spacial motions of these stars.
+This would allow a more in-depth analysis on the origin and the dynamical evolution of this structure.

+Recently, \citet{kerr2021} have performed a detailed analysis of the star-forming history of the Sco-Cen association.
+Similarly to what we observe, they find that Sco-Cen has a semi-circular arc morphology, and that there is sequential star formation within the Complex, which may be indicative of the history of triggering, with the velocity of propagation of $\sim$4 \kms.
+This velocity is consistent with the velocity of the expansion of the Local Bubble.

+At a current glance, this appears to be an effect of a supernova explosion.
 It should be noted that different populations do appear to have a somewhat different peculiar velocity relative to one another, at least in the proper motion space.
 Thus most likely, instead of shockwave clearing a gas of a particular population \citep[as has been the case of supernovae in young star forming regions such as Orion, and potentially Vela;][]{kounkel2020a,grossschedl2020,cantat-gaudin2019} the shock front associated with the expanding bubble may have rammed into the neighboring clouds, not dissimilar to a scenario described by \citet{inutsuka2015} in which molecular clouds trace interaction regions between even shorter lived bubbles.
+As such, the formation of the Local Bubble may be a cause of one of the ripples along the Radliffe Wave, and that other supernova driven superbubbles in general may be a mechanism for other such ripples.

 The Local Bubble does not immediately explain the lack of star forming regions at the distances of $\sim$200--250 pc.
 Such a gap can be seen in the distribution of present day molecular clouds \citep{zucker2020}, and it is also present in the catalog from \citet{zari2018}.
 Although it is not impossible, it would be surprising for two unrelated events to occur in the vicinity of the Sun to form two separate rings at $\sim100$ pc and at $\sim$300 pc.
 Instead, it may be possible that they are produced by a related event, possibly caused by multiple shock fronts.
 This may suggest a common origin for the populations that are a part of the Gould's belt.